The “75k Mile List”

 Clogged and Dirty Pollen Filter

-If the flow of air out of the air conditioning and heater system is not as strong as it used to be, it strongly suggests the pollen microfilter of your car has become dirty and clogged over time.
-A damp and musky smell can also indicate a dirty filter.
+Symptoms: Reduced flow of air from A/C or heater, and/or damp and musky smell.
+If either symptom is evident, it’s likely the pollen microfilter of your car has become dirty and clogged over time.
 This is a service II replacement item.